-Voluntary Coverage: The Unemployment Insurance Workforce Intelligence Law permits an employer who is not liable for Apprenticeship Programs contributions to cover their employees on a voluntary basis.
-Liability begins the first day of the calendar Human Resource Consultation Services guarter in which an approved application is filed and Lavoff Aversion continues at least until the end of the following year.
-To learn more about any of these programs and Partial coverage is not permitted.
-The election must services, contact your local Business Services include all employees except persons in certain types of Representative: employment excluded by law whose services cannot be covered by voluntary election, such as:
+Voluntary Coverage: The Unemployment Insurance Law permits an employer who is not liable for contributions to cover their employees on a voluntary basis.
+Liability begins the first day of the calendar quarter in which an approved application is filed and continues at least until the end of the following year.
+Partial coverage is not permitted.
+The election must include all employees except persons in certain types of employment excluded by law whose services cannot be covered by voluntary election, such as: